Shopping for Labubus? Here’s how to avoid knockoffs of the popular toy

 Just look for the hologram QR code on the back.
 You see the bottom portion?
 You can use a coin to scratch that off to get the verification code.
 Then when you scan it, it actually takes you to the Pop Mart website.
 On the bottom, click ‘Anti-Counterfeiting Verification,’ then plop in the code that you found when you scratched off the bottom there.

-I popped in a local party store to see for myself, and found a couple of plush pendants for sale.
-I scanned one with a QR code on the wash label that led me to an oddly-named website.
+We popped in a local party store to see for ourselves, and found a couple of plush pendants for sale.
+We scanned one with a QR code on the wash label that led to an oddly-named website.
 The other Labubu look-alike didn't even have a QR code to scan.
 The story was similar for a variety pack selling for $120, and one box didn't have a QR code at all.

 The Better Business Bureau recently issued a nationwide scam alert about counterfeit Labubus and imposter websites.

-"How many scam tracker reports has the BBB received about this?”
-I asked Nakia Mills with BBB.
+"How many scam tracker reports has the BBB received about this?” we asked Nakia Mills with BBB.

 “I think like in the last couple of months, it's been about 70, I know over 70," she replied.
 "Most of the examples from Michigan were people who placed an order and did not receive the product."